 Different flavors of firmware versions are available and are user-upgradeable with names like Gelato, cookies and cream, limoncello plus a 5.0 version in Vanilla, Strawberry, and Chocolate chip versions.
 There are subtle differences and you must read up on them to see each of their benefits.

-The hip-dac can be upgraded with a firmware 5.30c that has the Gibbs Transient Optimized Filter.
+The hip-dac can be upgraded with firmware 5.30c which has the Gibbs Transient Optimized Filter.
 This filter from what I gather adjusts the latency to the ear’s transient response. iFi has a complete document on the subject and makes an interesting read.
-You can read up more on the GTO Filter here.
+You can read more on the GTO Filter here.

 USB Control Panel

 You can go to iFi’s website and download an application called iFi by AMR HD USB Audio Control Panel.
 This application gives you lots of information about the hip-dac.
 But what I like about it is that you can adjust the ASIO Buffer size along with the USB streaming mode.

 The iFi hip-dac is a very well-made unit.
 Its case has a seamless all-metal construction with a metallic flake blue finish and black resin-type end caps on both ends.
 The finish seems exceptionally durable.